 M.A.T.
 Early Childhood Education

 The Master of Arts in Teaching (M.A.T.) in Early Childhood Education is intended for those who hold a bachelor's degree and are seeking initial certification at the master's level.
-Successful completion of the M.A.T. and passing scores on the appropriate assessments lead to eligibility for Level 5 certification.
+Successful completion of the M.A.T. program of study and passing scores on the appropriate GaPSC-approved Content Pedagogy Assessment and GACE Content Assessments lead to eligibility for Level 5 induction certification.

 The program is designed to offer a comprehensive study of the specialized skills and knowledge needed to teach and support young children in grades Pre-K through 5.
 The program offers a wide scope of course content that focuses on theoretical and pedagogical issues while incorporating research, assessment, and technology integration.
 Diverse field experiences throughout the program help to prepare teachers to support the diverse needs of young students.